 KEY TAKEAWAYS FOR DAY 1

-1. The Progress on the TERM, in particular the pursuit of the 50% RE by 2020 target, is very satisfactory – thanks to all the development partners.
+1. The Progress on the TERM, in particular the pursuit of the 50% RE by 2020 target, is very satisfactory – thanks to all the development partners in particular ADB for being the largest donor in sustainable energy in Tonga

 The key Phase 0 activity is the drafting and adoption of the Energy Bill and the kind assistance of the EU in picking up this key activity is acknowledged.